- The Pilgrim's Credential:

 What is the compostela?

 In most cases peregrinos will be interested in obtaining the 'official' documentation for having completed the Camino whether or not they are walking the Camino for out and out religious reasons.
 The words used on the Archdiocese’s website are: "devotionis affectu, voti vel pietatis causa" - “the motivation being devotion, vow or piety”.
-This document is called the compostela and is a form in Latin issued by the Oficina de Acogida de Peregrinos (Pilgrims' Office, Rúa do Vilar 1, (MapQuest map, Google Earth image) in Santiago, near the southeast corner of the cathedral).
+This document is called the compostela and is a form in Latin issued by the Oficina de Acogida de Peregrinos (Pilgrims' Office, Rúa do Vilar3/1, (MapQuest map, Google Earth image) in Santiago, near the southeast corner of the cathedral).
 You can obtain your compostela by presenting yourself, some form of official identification (like your government-issued travel passport) and your completed pilgrim's credential.
-You must have documentation showing that you have walked at least the last contiguous 100 km (or cycled the last 200 km).
+The credential must document that you have walked at least the last contiguous 100 km (or cycled the last 200 km).
 On the francés this is from Sarria (or Ponferrada).
 For starting points on all the routes that enter Santiago, click HERE.

 Where can I get stamps (sellos) for my credential?